 Outside Group Funding.
-FY 2012/13 is the second year of a two-year funding cycle for human services agencies receiving CDBG and General Fund support.
-The CDBG allocation is \$217,436 in FY 2012/13.
-This allocation will be supplemented by \$100,000 of General Fund support, which is shown under the Outside Group Funding project category.
+FY 2011/2012 is the first year of a two-year funding cycle for human services agencies receiving CDBG and General Fund support.
+The CDBG allocation is expected to be approximately \$183,100 in FY 2011/2012, pending the final decision on CDBG award amounts.
+If approved by Council, this allocation will be supplemented by \$100,000 of General Fund support, which is shown under the Outside Group Funding project category.